 His subjects are a conduit for exploring a fascination with marks on paper, and how a simple variation in a line or a tiny stroke can transform an image.
-I am increasingly interested in preparing the paper surfaces with various gels and gessos to increase depths of color and texture, and how the application of a simple mark can make a complex change.
+He is increasingly interested in preparing the paper surfaces with various gels and gessos to increase depths of color and texture, and how the application of a simple mark can make a complex change.

 His drawings are an attempt to explore the extraordinary splendor of ordinary people, to capture those unseen Pompeian paintings, those ancient and more recently vanished lives, and to preserve ours.